 You get Hilton HHonors Silver status for as long as you hold the card.
 I do not rate these benefits too highly, as Silver is not worth much.
 The official list of Silver and Gold benefits can be seen here.

 You will receive Hilton HHonors Gold status when you spend £10,000 on the card in a calendar year (note, calendar year, not card year).
-Hilton Gold is probably the best mid-tier status in the hotel industry (free breakfast, room upgrade).
-This benefit has got more valuable since Hilton cut back on its special promotions to gain Gold status quickly, although note that Amex Platinum will soon be adding Hilton Gold as a perk.
+I used to rate this benefit highly as Hilton Gold is probably the best mid-tier status in the hotel industry (free breakfast, room upgrade).
+However, Hilton Gold status is now available for free, without any spending requirement, if you take out an American Express Platinum charge card.

 You also get 2,500 bonus Hilton HHonors points for each of your first four stays (within 12 months) after getting the card.
 This is obviously worth having, and is worth about £30 of free hotel stays.